Poulton Hall: Exterior

-The house is constructed in pebbledashed brick with stone dressings and slate roofs.
-The original block has two storeys and a front of three bays, with a single storey wing to the left.
-There is a central Tuscan porch and glazed doors.
-(Note: In the Buildings of England series, the porch is described as being Doric.)
-The windows have architraves; in the ground floor the windows, which include French windows, have friezes and cornices, and in the upper floor they are sash windows with glazing bars.
-The wing has a hipped roof and a clerestory.
-On the right side of the house, the first two bays are bowed.
-The rear parts of the house are similar to the main block, but simpler.
+The house is constructed in pebbledashed brick with decorative quoins and slate tile roof.
+The original block has two storeys and three bays to the front elevation.
+To the ground floor, the front door occupies the central bay, surmounted by a portico with Tuscan columns.
+The two flanking bays are occupied by glazed French doors, (Note: In the Buildings of England series, the porch is described as being Doric.) each framed by decorative architraves and crowned by friezes and cornices.
+To the upper floor, each bay is occupied by sash windows with glazing bars.
+A single-storey wing projects from the left of the main block, incorporating a hipped roof and a clerestory.
+To the right of the main house, the first two ground-floor bays are bowed.
+The rear parts of the house are aesthetically similar to the main block, yet simpler.

 Interior

 Inside the house is a 17th-century staircase with twisted balusters, flat-topped newels, and added Gothic features.
 The library has three recesses on each side that are lined with books.
 The dining room contains a screen of Ionic columns.
 The present organ has two manuals, It was built in about 1902 by J. J. Binns and rebuilt in Clay Cross Methodist Church in 1922 by Blackett and Howden.
 In 1940 a new stop was added by Willis, and in 1971 the organ was moved to Newbold Church, Chesterfield.
 In about 1983 further additions were made, again by Willis.
 The organ was moved into Poulton Hall in 1993 by S .R.
 L. Green when further additions were made.